stitakis/ArchElekt/Slides/TicketLoss.md

 ADR9.
 Introduce component responsible for the whole ticket life-cycle

 Transcript:
+- Although, there is still a piece missing.
+Something that is explicitly responsible for handling and orchestrating all that logic.
-That's why we decided to create a new component responsible for the whole ticket life-cycle.
-Ticket Lifecycle component.
+- That's why we decided to create a new component responsible for the whole ticket life-cycle.